shooshtarilab/scATAC.Explorer/README.md

 Due to some datasets contain data gathered from several different organisims (such as both mice and human) or experimental conditions, some datasets are represtented by several entries with the same reference and accession, but containing different data.
 The *Data_Summary* and *matrix_names* field in the returned metadata table specify the contents of datasets with multiple entries.
 An example is given below:

-This single study collected data relating to carcinoma, and was found using *queryATAC(disease = carcinoma, metadata_only = TRUE)*.
-As shown below, there are 4 entries for data from one study.
+This study collected data relating to carcinoma and PBMC data was retrieved by using *queryATAC(accession = "GSE129785", metadata_only = TRUE)* to initially see just metadata associated with the study.
+As shown in the metadata_only results table below, there are 4 entries for data from one study, meaning there are 4 matrices of scATAC-seq data associated with this study.

 ![Screenshot of carcinoma metadata search results](docs/CarcinomaDatasets.png)

-By examining the *Data_Summary* field of the metadata results, we can see that each object that will be returned from a data query represents a different tissue sample.
+By examining the *Disease* and *Data_Summary* fields of the *metadata_only = TRUE* results, we can see that each object that will be returned represents a different tissue sample, some being healthy bone marrow samples, or others being basal cell carcinoma tumor biopsies.
+This data summary is also attached to each SingleCellExperiment object when entire datasets are downloaded.

 ![Screenshot of carcinoma metadata data summary fields](docs/CarcinomaDatasetsDataSummary.png)

 #### Accessing data

 To access the sequencing data (a peak-by-cell counts matrix), use the *counts()* function.
-Rows of the peak-by-cell matrix correspond to genomic regions (in the format of chromsome-start-end) that presented chromatin accessibility peaks, or pre-defined windows in the genome.
+Rows of the peak-by-cell matrix correspond to genomic regions (in the format of chromsome-start-end) that presented chromatin accessibility peaks, or pre-defined binned windows in the genome.
 Each column of the matrix represents a cell (named by the unique cell ID or cell barcode).
-Individual reads within the matrix specify whether accessibile chromatin was detected within the cell (0 if none detected). _Note: In the example image, a subset of the first 8 rows and columns of matrix were selected for demonstration purposes._
+Individual reads within the matrix specify whether accessibile chromatin was detected within the cell (0 if none detected, which is stored as a "." in sparse matrices). _Note: In the example image, a subset of the first 8 rows and columns of matrix were selected for demonstration purposes._

 ```R
 > counts(res[[1]])